MehediHasan-ds/RAG-With-LANGCHAIN/semantic_search_with_embeddings/readme.md

 ---

-## Page 2: Query Processing and Semantic Matching
+## Query Processing and Semantic Matching

 ### 🔹 6. **Embed Query and Compare to Documents**